MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-lifecycle-datasets.md

 When using the Power BI service live connection, there are a few limitations and considerations to keep in mind.

 * Only users with Build permission for a dataset can connect to a published dataset using the Power BI service live connection.
-* Free users only see datasets in their My Workspace and in Premium-based workspaces.
+* Free users only see datasets in their **My Workspace** and in Premium-based workspaces.
 * Since this connection is a live connection, left-navigation and modeling are disabled.
 You can only connect to one dataset in each report.
 This behavior is similar to the behavior when connected to *SQL Server Analysis Services*.
-* Since this connection is a live connection, row-level security (RLS) and other such connection behaviors are enforced, just as they're when connected to SQL Server Analysis Services.
+* Since this connection is a live connection, row-level security (RLS) and other such connection behaviors are enforced.
+This is the same as when connected to SQL Server Analysis Services.
 * If the owner modifies the original shared *.pbix* file, the dataset and report that is shared in the Power BI service is overwritten.
 Reports based on that dataset aren't overwritten, but any changes to the dataset are reflected in the report.
 * Members of a workspace can't replace the originally shared report.
 Attempts to do so result in a warning that prompts you to rename the file, and publish.
 * If you delete the shared dataset in the Power BI service, then other reports based on that dataset will no longer work properly or display their visuals.